jwdinius/FCND-Estimation-CPP/writeup.md

 </p>

 ## Flight Evaluation
-I added my controller \( implementation and gains \) from the previous project and ran the simulator with the `11_GPSUpdate` test case to see if I needed to de-tune the controller gains.
+I added my controller \( implementation and gains \) from the previous project.
+I then ran the combined controller and estimator code for Scenarios 01-10 and verified that all of the tests that have passing criteria still pass.
+I then ran the simulator with the `11_GPSUpdate` test case to see if I needed to de-tune the controller gains.
+Here's a chart:

 <p align="center">
 <img src="images/add-controller.png" width="500"/>